center-key/pretty-print-json/README.md

 in the **dist** folder.

-The output of the `prettyPrintJson.toHtml(thing: unknown, options?: FormatOptions)` function is configured with the a `FormatOptions` object:
+The output of the `prettyPrintJson.toHtml(thing: unknown, options?: FormatOptions)` function is configured with a `FormatOptions` object:
 ```typescript
 type FormatOptions = {
    indent?:    number,